ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 For instance, a Ranger feels like he is the only contributor on his project, and, as a result, feels a lot of pressure when other things preclude him from working on his project.

-> **DONE:EDWARD** - **DougE note: example anecdote here?**

 ### Lowered program management

-> The role of Willy is still critically important.
+> The role of the PM is still critically important.
 Starting new projects, making sure we finish projects before we start something else, facilitating meetings and scheduling stuff is very important.
 Without his guidance/structure, I think we would accomplish way less. - WK

 With only half of a resource handling all the program management for 100 professionals worldwide, the Program Manager’s time and attention is spread very thinly.
 The result is a potential bottleneck for projects.

 For instance, the members of a team formed for a new project were disagreeing on the meaning of some of the features.
 This went on until the Ranger PM had the bandwidth to step in and broker a resolution.
 Additional PM bandwidth would have resolved this faster, thus increasing throughput.

-> **DONE:EDWARD** - **DougE note: example anecdote here?**

 ## Ideas for future success